SaaS Procurement

 How the Vertice SaaS Purchasing Platform maximizes stack efficiency

-The pervasiveness of this struggle is exactly why Vertice exists.
-Our SaaS Purchasing Platform is an example of a SaaS procurement tool, providing businesses with the visibility they need to make informed decisions about the health and performance of their entire software footprint.
+Our SaaS Purchasing Platform provides businesses with the visibility they need to make informed decisions about the health and performance of their entire software footprint.

 Through the continuous monitoring of your SaaS products, the Vertice platform highlights where cost savings are possible.
 It helps identify underutilized features, neglected subscriptions, auto-renewal dates, and scorecard assessments — all from one centralized dashboard.
 From there, businesses can finetune their approach to SaaS procurement with a thorough understanding of what it is they need.